Resources for Future features new and exciting work at the intersection of history and the climate and biodiversity crisis.

 COVID-19 and the climate crisis are global phenomena—shouldn’t our histories be too?
 In “Undoing the Discipline: History in the Time of Climate Crisis and COVID-19” for the Journal for the History of Environment and Society, Drs.
 Amanda Power, Iva Peša, and Eiko Honda draw on examples from African, Japanese, and medieval European environmental history to make a call for greater collaborative research and plural histories into the planetary past.

 Rapid environmental change has accelerated the emergence of infectious diseases.
 Do historians have anything to say about modern epidemics?
-In an episode of Climate History, PhD researcher Emily Webster talks about the unique tools and perspectives that historians offer for thinking about massive environmental changes and public health emergencies, the importance of cross-disciplinary collaborations, and strategies to inform and elevate public discourse.
+In an episode of Climate History, Dr. Emily Webster talks about the unique tools and perspectives that historians offer for thinking about massive environmental changes and public health emergencies, the importance of cross-disciplinary collaborations, and strategies to inform and elevate public discourse.

 • • •